Tin Hau Temple

 We could have taken the metro from below the complex but Jerome wanted to take the Star Ferry back across to Hong Kong island side.
 We strolled through Kowloon Park past the indoor and outdoor swimming pool, the Aviary, pretty lakes with flamingos strutting along the shores and at the Kowloon Mosque at its far corner.
 Once we excited the park, which is a great place for a refreshing escape with children away from the hustle and bustle of Kowloon’s hectic streets, we found ourselves on Nathan Road.
 This part of Hong Kong is much more commercial and less authentic than the parts we had explored earlier that day.
 We saw plenty of Asian and western shoppers on the hunt for the next retail fix, outside some of the designer shops we even saw long queues.
 We ignored all the stores and dodgy men approaching us, trying to sell us fake designer goods, heading for the quay.

 When we finally reached the Star Ferry terminal the sun was just setting and we could watch the lights across the bay light up one after another.
 We waited until it was completely dark and then took the next ferry across Victoria harbour to the New Wan Chai Ferry Pier.
 Jerome has always loved a ride on the ferries, any child or adult would and no trip to Hong Kong is complete without having taken a ride on one at least once.
 This wonderful fleet of electric-diesel ships with their unique green and white design have been a long-standing institution since 1870 so remain a must see site for any traveller and especially with children.
-To get the most dramatic ride, take the short ride across the bay at night from Kowloon to Central like we did, grab a seat on one of the wooden seats or benches on the upper deck next to the window at the front and enjoy the ride – if you are lucky, you might even see one of the junks with their signature sails gliding past.
+To get the most dramatic ride on the star ferry, take the short ride across the bay at night from Kowloon to Central like we did, grab a seat on one of the wooden seats or benches on the upper deck next to the window at the front and enjoy the ride – if you are lucky, you might even see one of the junks with their signature sails gliding past.
 To use the Star Ferry use your Octopus Metro card or purchase tokens at the Star Ferry Terminal.

 On our walk back through Wan Chai and some of the seedier parts of town with clubs and bars we were transported straight into the atmosphere a Wong Kar Wai film.
 The brightly lit, rainbow coloured neon lights were shining up on us from everywhere.
 We did not know where to look, completely overwhelmed by the buzz of the lights.
 This is another mesmerising side to Hong Kong that should not be missed.
 We could so easily get lost in the streets and admire the signs.